Summer Financial Aid

 Have other questions about summer financial aid?
 Read through the FAQs below or contact our office.

-Your summer aid is intended for the costs incurred during the summer, however, if you do have a remaining balance from the preceding spring semester, your financial aid will be credited to the balance on your Bursar student account (as long as you’ve completed the Financial Aid Authorization).
-Because of this, it is possible that your summer aid could be depleted with spring charges.
+Your summer aid is intended for the costs incurred during the summer, however, because the summer semester is part of the current academic year (i.e., 2025-2026 academic year is made up of Fall 2025, Spring 2026, and Summer 2026), summer financial aid will be credited to the balance on your Bursar student account (as long as you’ve completed the Financial Aid Authorization) even if the balance is from the Fall 2025 and/or Spring 2026 semester(s).
+As a result, it is possible that your summer aid could be depleted with prior term(s) charges.

 To avoid possible late fees and past due balance charges, we strongly recommend paying your balance by the stated due dates.
 Visit the Bursar's Office website for more information about your Bursar student account.

-The summer term is considered a part of the prior academic year and per the Department of Education, financial aid from a prior academic year cannot be used to pay charges for a future academic year.
+The summer semester is part of the prior academic year and per the Department of Education, financial aid from a prior academic year cannot be used to pay charges for a future academic year.